-These keto functional foods should be the carbless dieter’s go-to options on a daily basis for micronutrients, essential fatty acids, and prebiotic fiber.
+These keto functional foods should be the carbless dieter’s go-to options daily for micronutrients, essential fatty acids, and prebiotic fiber.

-Remember, micronutrients, like vitamins and minerals, are just as essential to your health and longevity as macronutrients.
+Remember, micronutrients are just as essential to your health and longevity as macronutrients.
 Many diseases and health complications actually stem from micronutrient deficiencies.

 Does this mean you should drastically overhaul your keto diet and only eat superfoods?
 Of course not.
-Rather, try incorporating 3-4 servings of these keto superfoods in your diet on a daily basis and you’ll be sure to notice (and feel) the benefits.
+Rather, try incorporating 3-4 servings of these keto superfoods in your diet daily, and you’ll be sure to notice (and feel) the benefits.